Student Research and Professional Development Programs

 The purpose of the Student Research Associateship (SRA), Mentored Student Research Travel (SRT), and Student Professional Development (SPD) programs are to provide opportunities for students to participate in on/off-campus mentored research or fieldwork and to present at appropriate professional meetings/conferences.
 Applicants must be current BYUH students to apply and to qualify for SRA/SRT/SPD funding at time of research and/or travel.
 Research projects must be initiated and mentored by full-time faculty members.
 Students may not apply to receive travel support for more than one trip within the same calendar year.

 There are three major ways at BYUH for students to be involved in mentored research:

-2. SRA (Student Research Associateship) Program: it functions like an independent study course, where students conduct mentored research and must register under the discipline’s 496R course number.
+1. SRA (Student Research Associateship) Program: it functions like an independent study course, where students conduct mentored research and must register under the discipline’s 496R course number.
 The program also requires students to present the research findings at a professional conference.
-Potential presentation venues should be included in the application.
+Potential presentation venues and dates must be included in the application.
 Acceptance to a conference should follow to finalize the approval for travel.
 See application and guidelines below.

-3. SPD (student professional development) travel support: student will receive travel support to present at a scholarly/professional conference (requires a mentor).
-This program does not require students to enrolled in an Independent Research (496R) course.
-Students may use a past or current research project and polish it up to present at a conference.
-To meet the deadline, application should be submitted when abstract is being submitted to potential conference venues.
+3. SPD (student professional development) travel support: students receive travel support to present at an eligible scholarly/professional conference (requires a full-time faculty mentor).
+This program does not require students to be concurrently enrolled in an Independent Research Associateship (496R) course.
+To meet the deadline, application with research plan should be submitted when abstract is being submitted to potential conference venues.
 See application form below.